cognitive-engineering-lab/argus/README.md

 > :warning: **Argus is research software and under active development!** :warning:

 Argus relies on the New Trait Solver for Rust.
-Therefore Argus inherets all the limitations of that solver which is also _under active development_.
+Therefore, Argus inherets all the limitations of that solver which is also _under active development_.
 The New Trait Solver is known to be unsound and incomplete — while using Argus you may accidentally run into these areas.
 This does not mean that Argus is useless.
 The New Trait Solver is only used to type-check the current workspace and still works if you're using a trait-heavy crate.

 ## Installation